Type to search

 Hudson River Museum

 This riverside museum in southern Westchester has everything under the stars — and beyond.
-It’s permanent collection and exhibitions showcases American art from the 19th century to contemporary art.
-Gilded Age decorative arts can be viewed at Glenview, the historic home on the property that is on the National Register of Historic Place.
-A state-of-the art planetarium has shows throughout the year (during normal times); and events and programming for all ages are plentiful.
+Its permanent collection and exhibitions showcase American art from the 19th century to contemporary art.
+Gilded Age decorative arts can be viewed at Glenview, the historic home on the property that is on the National Register of Historic Places.
+A state-of-the art planetarium has shows throughout the year, and events and programming for all ages are plentiful.
+The permanent collection contains more than 18,000 objects, and the Glenview House was recently featured in HBO’s The Gilded Age.

 Hudson Valley MOCA